expo/expo/docs/versions/unversioned/sdk/google.md

     -   Go to the [Credentials Page](https://console.developers.google.com/apis/credentials)
     -   Create an app for your project if you haven't already.
-    -   Once that is complete, click "Create Credentials" and then "OAuth client ID."
+    -   Once that's done, click "Create Credentials" and then "OAuth client ID."
 You will be prompted to set the product name on the consent screen, go ahead and do that.

 -   **Create an iOS OAuth Client ID**

     -   Select "iOS Application" as the Application Type.
-Give it a name if you want (maybe "iOS Development").
+Give it a name if you want (e.g. "iOS Development").
     -   Use `host.exp.exponent` as the bundle identifier.
     -   Click "Create"
     -   You will now see a modal with the client ID.